 As part of our focus on stockholder value, we regularly evaluate the performance of our Board of Directors and its committees and engage in an annual self-evaluation process.
 We also evaluate the mix of experience, expertise and tenure of our individual directors.
 Our corporate governance guidelines reflect this approach.
 As demonstrated by the biographies above, our directors have diverse backgrounds.
 We believe this helps us to make the most of opportunities and to effectively manage risk.
-Over the past two years, four of our eight independent directors joined the Board of Directors to fill gaps we perceived and to bring fresh perspective.
+Over the past three years, four of our eight independent directors joined the Board of Directors to fill gaps we perceived and to bring fresh perspective.

 Messrs.
 Buckman and Sloan joined us during 2013.
 Mr. Buckman has rich experience in the business travel industry, which provides valuable perspective regarding our workforce lodging and payments businesses.
 Mr. Sloan runs a global payments technology company, bringing extensive industry and operating experience.
 During 2014, Messrs.
 Farrelly and Hagerty joined our Board of Directors.
 Mr. Farrelly has exceptional experience as a global chief information officer, providing us more in-depth systems technology and security expertise.
-He chairs our recently formed information technology and security committee.
-Mr. Hagerty joined us at the end of 2014 upon completion of our acquisition of Comdata, Inc. He is affiliated with our largest stockholder and provides us important insight into the interests of our large investors.
-He also brings us substantial experience regarding executive compensation programs across a variety of companies and industries, which we believe will help us to improve our compensation processes and programs.
+He chairs our information technology and security committee.
+Mr. Hagerty joined us at the end of 2014 upon completion of our acquisition of Comdata, Inc. He brings us substantial experience regarding executive compensation programs across a variety of companies and industries, which we believe will help us to improve our compensation processes and programs.
 He chairs our compensation, nominating and corporate governance committee.

 Mr. Macchia joined our Board of Directors during 2010 and is a financial accounting expert, having served in many financial accounting roles during his career, including as chief financial officer of a publicly traded company.
 Mr. Macchia chairs our audit committee.
-Our other three independent directors have served us for ten years or more, providing continuity and institutional memory, having helped us during our formative years and throughout our continuing growth and success.
-Mr. Johnson provides payments industry and operating expertise and Messrs.
-Balson and Stull have extensive experience across a variety of businesses and industries.
+Our other two independent directors have served us for more than ten years, providing continuity and institutional memory, having helped us during our formative years and throughout our continuing growth and success.
+Mr. Johnson provides payments industry and operating expertise and Mr. Stull has extensive experience across a variety of businesses and industries.
 Most of our directors also have substantial experience relating to acquisitions, which is an important part of our growth strategy, and those with a private equity background enhance our analytical discipline.
 Mr. Clarke, our CEO, is the chairman of our Board of Directors and has led our Company since 2000.
 He also chairs our executive and acquisitions committee.
 One of our independent directors presides during meetings of independent directors and acts as a liaison between the independent directors and the chairman and CEO in connection with regular meetings.
 We believe that our efforts have and will continue to result in a board and management focused on delivering exceptional value to our stockholders.